-Under the Landscape SA Act, the General Manager and staff work to deliver the programs and services of the Board.
+Under the Landscape SA Act, the General Manager and staff work to deliver the programs and services of the Alinytjara Wilurara Landscape Board.

-In 2021/22, and taking into consideration flexible working arrangements, it is anticipated that there will be 15 full-time equivalent (FTE) positions employed by the General Manager on behalf of the board.
-Our current FTE is 13.0 with vacancies expected to be filled during 2021/22.
+In 2022/23, and taking into consideration flexible working arrangements, it is anticipated that there will be 15 full-time equivalent (FTE) positions employed by the General Manager on behalf of the board.
+Our current FTE is 11.7 with vacancies and new positions expected to be filled during 2022/23.
 All staff are public sector employees and no longer part of a specific government department.

-The board continues to receive Corporate Services support (including finance, human resources, and information technology) through the Department for Environment and Water in 2021/22.
+The board continues to receive Corporate Services support (including Business Services, Governance Services, Financial Services, Human Resource Services and ICT Services) through the Department for Environment and Water in 2022/23.
 These services are subject to change following that period.

-Under the Landscapes SA Act, there will be no changes to the implementation program incorporated in the Alinytjara Wilurara Landscape Board Business Plan 2021-22.
+Under the Landscapes SA Act, there will be no changes to the implementation program incorporated in the Alinytjara Wiluzara Landscape Board Business Plan 2022/23.
 Staffing resources, physical resources and infrastructure resources to support the implementation of the board's Business Plan remain unchanged.
+We may have new staff to deliver the Buffel grass project through retained earnings.

-The General Manager will be responsible for the development and delivery of an annual business plan between the Minister for Environment and Water and the AW Landscape Board.
+The General Manager will be responsible for the development and delivery of an annual business plan between the Minister for Climate, Environment and Water and the AW Landscape Board.
 The General Manager will be accountable for delivering an endorsed annual business plan through the integrated workforce and available resources.